 Tips for storing film negatives:

-- Store all negatives out any type of light or moisture.
-A photo box with one of those little silicone gel packets though in is a great option.
+- Store all negatives out of any type of light or moisture.
+A photo box with one of those little silicone gel packets thrown in is a great option.

 - Store all negatives or negative strips individually or with acid-free paper between them.
 They stick together easily, and this could allow images to transfer onto one another or loss of the negative.

 Lastly, take pride in and enjoy your collection of family photographs.
 These are some of the most precious things we have as the preservers of our family legacy.